sushihangover/sushihangover.github.io/source/_posts/2015-06-07-octopress-deploy-and-update-git-source.markdown

 This *lazy* script that does all the steps that I would have to do manually but tend to never do.
 And it is in my root Octopress directory so it included in my source revisions ;-)

-Nothing special, generates, deploys, adds all on the source branch along with a commit and push.
+Nothing special: just generates, deploys, adds all on the source branch along with a commit and push.
 For good measure it then garbage collects the repo to keep everything clean.

     #!/usr/bin/env bash
     echo "Generate and deploying website"